itsnauman/termrule/README.md

 @-@@-@@-@@-@@-@@-@@-@@-@@-@@-@@-@@-@@
 ```
 ### Tests:
-Unitests is used as the testing library, run `python test_termrule.py` to see all tests pass :)

-### Dependencies:
-`termcolor` is the only dependency; it is used for colored outputs, and I hope you know that `python 2.7` or `python 3.4` is also required (isn't that obvious?)
+Run `python test_termrule.py` for all the unittests.

 ### License:
 `termrule` is distributed under MIT license, see `LICENSE` for more details